Summer 2024

 4 weeks | 6 credits

 Politics, Society and Culture in Cuba – Universal healthcare and education are two of the primary legacies of the Cuban Revolution.
-Yet under the crushing weight of the US embargo and with a generational change afoot in Cuban society, how do these projects fare today?
+Yet under the crushing weight of the US embargo and amidst massive emigration, how does Cuban socialism fare today?
 Our classes, encounters, and visits will explore these questions, while also introducing you to Cuban politics and culture, in all their beautiful complexity.

-In addition to spending eleven days in and around Havana, you will spend four days in the Viñales valley.
+In addition to spending time in and around Havana, you will spend three days in the Viñales Valley.
 Located in the west end of the island, Viñales is a UNESCO World Heritage site.
 Its one-of-a-kind limestone mogotes (precipitous hills called ‘mounds’) form the rich soil that allows Viñales’ intergenerational farmers to produce the world’s best tobacco.
 You will also visit the beautiful Santa Maria beach east of Havana.

 Courses: